Beware of combining two similar grammatical structures into a single incorrect one

 (b) Jones (2013, p.78) argues THAT social benefits can assist an escape from poverty.

 If as is used instead of that here, it must come before the author’s name, and it necessitates a comma after the citation verb – As Jones (2013, p.78) argues, … (see 104.
-Referring to Data with “as”).
+Naming Data Sources with “as”).

 The common error that these two alternatives can induce is the use of both as and that together (see 79.
 Grammar Problems in Quotation-Writing).
 This is an error for the same reason that combining a relative pronoun and a participle is (see above): it introduces too many joining devices.